 Manuring: As mentioned earlier, add good quality organic manure in the soil with 2:1 ratio before sowing seeds.
 Organic manure can be well rotten cow dung manure, farmyard manure, Compost or Vermicompost.

 Top Dressing: When your Pumpkin climber is more than 45 days old, Provide one tablespoon of 15:15:15 (NPK) Fertilizer per plant or mix handful of Vermicompost in the soil around each plant.

-Plant care: Always look for the early signs of any insect/fungal/ any other infections.
-Spay appropriate medicines as soon as any symptoms of such diseases are spotted.
+Plant care: Always look for the early signs of any insect/fungal infection/ any other infections.
+Spray appropriate medicines as soon as any symptoms of such diseases are spotted.
 Watch out for Powdery Mildew when plants are young.

 Note: Pumpkin plants have separate Male & female flowers on the same plant.
 Fruits will be formed on female flower after pollination.

 Hand pollination of flowers: Take ‘pollens’ from male flowers on painting brush or cotton bud & dust them on ‘stigma’ of female flowers.
 This will increase overall production of pumpkins.
 This step is not mandatory.